surveyjs/survey-creator/docs/Add-Survey-Builder-into-your-Web-Page.md

 The easiest way to add the survey creator into your web page, is to go to [one of our examples](](https://surveyjs.io//Examples/Builder/), click on plunker button and copy the code from plunker editors into your web application.

-If you do not want to use our Azure CDN, you may download our script files from GitHub: [SurveyJS Builder](https://github.com/surveyjs/survey-creator/releases) and [SurveyJS library](https://github.com/surveyjs/survey-library/releases), or go to our [cdn repo](https://github.com/surveyjs/builds).
+If you do not want to use our Azure CDN, you may download our script files from GitHub: [Survey Creator](https://github.com/surveyjs/survey-creator/releases) and [SurveyJS library](https://github.com/surveyjs/survey-library/releases), or go to our [cdn repo](https://github.com/surveyjs/builds).
 It contains all versions since 0.12.0 (early 2017).

 Finally you may install our npm package:
 ```npm install surveyjs-creator```